Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/brazil-as-the-empirical-center-of-signwriting/essay.md

 It is the strongest current base for building a serious empirical and infrastructural program around SignWriting.

-## What this brief does not claim
+## Limits of the claim

-This brief is intentionally narrower than a full national history.
+The claim here is intentionally narrower than a full national history.

 It does **not** claim: